Advancing care delivery to support care teams across the continuum of care

 Humpty Dumpty sat on a wall, but Humpty Dumpty did not have a great fall, if he was admitted to Nicklaus Children’s Hospital.
 Nicklaus Children’s, part of Miami Children's Health System, reduced its falls rate by 41% with the help of its cleverly titled and globally acclaimed Humpty Dumpty Falls Prevention Program™.
 Both the Joint Commission and the Institute of Medicine identifies inpatient falls as a significant patient safety risk, and have required organizations to have a fall reduction program with interventions in place.
 Children’s growth and development, coupled with natural curiosity, makes them exceptionally prone to falls during a hospital stay, but at the time many published falls protocols were geared towards the adult population.
 In response to this void in pediatric safety, Nicklaus Children’s began developing the first program of its kind to specifically address the unique falls prevention needs of children.

-Cerner’s innovative leaders are devoted to achieving your organization’s goals (indeed, the goals of your care teams and patients alike) for today and tomorrow.
-With more than 900 nurse associates integrated throughout the organization, Cerner thinks the way you work.
-Alongside clients, Cerner nurses leverage clinical intelligence and data-driven strategies to design, implement and optimize meaningful solutions that provide a better technology experience for nurses and support quality patient outcomes.
+Our leaders are dedicated to helping your organization achieve its goals for today and tomorrow.
+With more than 900 nurse associates on staff, we understand your challenges and we’re working hard to deliver the technology you need.
+Our nurses leverage clinical intelligence and data-driven strategies to design, implement and optimize meaningful solutions to provide you a better technology experience and support quality patient outcomes.

-Care in the right context— Cerner offers specialized workflows for nurses providing care in a variety of settings and venues.
-Our solutions support the unique needs of the clinician and patient population in women’s health, oncology, perioperative, ambulatory, critical care, emergency medicine, home health, long-term care and pediatric environments among others.
-Cerner solutions supporting nursing workflows are available in markets across the globe.
+Our versatile solutions offer specialized workflows for nurses providing care in a variety of settings, including women’s health, oncology, perioperative, ambulatory, critical care, emergency medicine, home health, long-term care and pediatric environments, among others.
+Our solutions support nursing workflows around the globe.

-Collaborating across teams — Working collaboratively across teams is critical for quality patient care, but is sometimes a challenge.
-Working in silos can prevent clinicians from pulling comprehensive patient information together, which can put patient care at risk.
-Care planning provides clinicians with documentation-driven plans of care, including multidisciplinary clinical pathways and care protocols.
-Including expected outcomes and interventions allows for flexibility in customizing plans to patient-specific needs.
-This means the nurse can facilitate care that considers multiple aspects of a patient’s well-being.
+Working collaboratively across teams is critical for quality patient care, but it can be challenging.
+Working in silos can prevent clinicians from compiling patient data, which can put patient care at risk.
+Care planning provides clinicians with data-driven plans of care, including multidisciplinary clinical pathways and care protocols.
+Adding in expected outcomes and interventions allows for flexibility in customizing plans for patient-specific needs, enabling nurses to facilitate care that considers multiple aspects of a patient’s well-being.

-Connecting care across the continuum — Patient data collected at one venue is not always accessible elsewhere, leading to repeat tests, missing patient data and incomplete medical history, which can also impact the quality of work for clinicians.
+Patient data collected at one venue isn’t always accessible at other venues.
+This may lead to repeat tests, missing patient data and incomplete medical history, which can impact patient care.
 We go where health care happens, which is sometimes beyond the four walls of the hospital.
-By making patient data shareable among primary care physicians, specialists, hospital physicians and patients, we’re helping to remove barriers that block effective care.
-One of the most practical applications of health IT for long-term post-acute care providers involves increasing electronic access to information that is already collected, either for documentation or reporting purposes.
+By making patient data shareable among physicians, specialists and patients, we’re helping eliminate barriers to effective care.
+One of the most practical applications of health IT for long-term post-acute care providers involves increasing electronic access to information that’s already collected.

-Infection isolation — Nurses are on the front lines of patient care, where both the patient and nurse are susceptible to infectious disease.
-However, it can be difficult to identify the subtle signs of the deadliest pathogens.
-Cerner Infection Control monitors patients to ensure they can be appropriately isolated from other patients.
-Cerner also offers St. Johns Sepsis Agent, which helps hospitals reduce sepsis cases through early detection of sepsis symptoms.
+Nurses are on the front lines of patient-centered care, where both the patient and nurse are susceptible to infectious disease.
+However, it can be difficult to identify the symptoms of the deadliest pathogens.
+Cerner developed the St. John Sepsis Agent to screen high-risk patients early in their infectious process while increasing accuracy in estimating mortality risk, enabling clinicians to deliver medical treatment promptly.

-Monitoring patients, when you can’t — Falls are the most frequently reported adverse events among adult patients.
+Falls are the most frequently reported adverse events among adult patients.
 It can be difficult and costly for nurses to monitor patients with a low risk of deterioration.
-But for patients with fall risks or other intermittent medical conditions, vigilance in critical moments can avoid dangerous events.
-By developing innovations like remote patient monitoring, nurses can rest assured that in the event of an emergency in a patient room, the monitoring technician can quickly send help.
+For patients with fall risks or other intermittent medical conditions, vigilance in critical moments can avoid dangerous events.
+With solutions like Cerner Patient Observer™, nurses can rest assured that in the event of an emergency in a patient room, the monitoring technician can quickly get help.

-Going where nurses go — Health care doesn’t stop and nurses need access to solutions whoever care is needed.
-To keep patient care moving forward, nurses can use CareAware Connect™ to send a secure message to other care team members asking them to review a patient’s status remotely if they’re not on-site.
+Health care doesn’t stop and nurses need access to solutions wherever care is needed.
+To keep patient-centered care moving forward, nurses can use CareAware Connect™ to send a secure message to care team members asking them to review a patient’s status remotely if they are not on-site.

-Communicating across teams — we know that care rarely stays within one discipline during a patient visit.
-Cerner’s commitment to the care team encourages smoother communication across multi-disciplinary care teams.
+We know that health care rarely stays within one discipline during a patient visit.
+Cerner’s commitment to providers encourages smoother communication across multidisciplinary care teams.
 Our core mobile solution can display a patient’s care team members along with an option to contact them, making it easy to reach the right clinician.
-Our labor and delivery physician-geared solution, FetaLink+®, save time by allowing the nurse and physician to review the same data.
-No more describing a strip over the phone.
+Our labor and delivery physician-geared solution, FetaLink+®, saves time by allowing the nurse and physician to review the same data.

-Reducing alarm fatigue — Nurses sometimes experience more than 350 alarms per patient, per day.
-As a nurse juggles multiple patients and multiple tasks throughout his or her shift, it can be difficult to keep track of the noises and demands coming from every direction.
-It’s no wonder that the addition of device alarms creates additional nursing fatigue.
-Preventing nuisance alarms and recognizing meaningful alarms is key to reducing fatigue.
+Nurses sometimes experience more than 350 alarms per patient, per day.
+As a nurse juggles multiple patients and tasks throughout his or her shift, it can be difficult to keep track of the noises and demands coming from every direction.
+Preventing nuisance alarms and recognizing meaningful alarms is key to reducing alarm fatigue.
 With our intelligent mobile solutions and client collaboration, only actionable, critical alerts get pushed to a nurse’s attention.

-Optimization — Cerner’s model experience is the product of data analysis, regulatory expertise, technical expertise, industry best practices and innovations from 35 years of experience across thousands of clients, including leading health systems operating Cerner solutions.
-Combined with Continuous Advancement services, which identifies opportunities to enact change and measure progress to goals in an interactive fashion, organizations are able to improve their workflow efficiency and quality, enabling clinicians to spend more time at the bedside.
+Cerner’s Model Experience is the product of data analysis, regulatory expertise, technical expertise, industry best practices and innovations from more than 35 years of experience.
+Through Model Experience, organizations are able to improve their workflow efficiency and quality, enabling clinicians to spend more time at the bedside.

-Intelligence: care prediction — Staff nurses across the nation are reporting a dramatic increase in the use of mandatory overtime as a staffing tool.
-This dangerous staffing practice, in part due to a nursing shortage, is having a negative impact on patient care, fostering medical errors and driving nurses away from the bedside.
-Cerner helps hospitals calculate a patient’s acuity, the care hours a specific patient needs, based on information captured in the electronic health record (EHR).
-Accounting for the level of care each patient needs helps the organization distribute fair and manageable workloads to nursing team members.
-In the critical care environment, effective measurement and reporting of outcomes is essential.
-Cerner’s APACHE® Outcomes allows a nurse to objectively evaluate the quality of care delivered in an ICU setting.
-With a focus on process improvement and resource optimization, APACHE provides access to the one of the largest outcomes databases in the world, containing over half a million contemporary admissions, with the greatest depth of benchmarking capabilities.
+Our solutions have helped health care organizations calculate a patient’s acuity, specifically with the care hours a patient needs.
+These calculations are based on information captured in the EHR.
+This has helped balance the high acuity patients between nurses, thus distributing fair and manageable workloads.
+Also, in the critical care environment, effective measurement and reporting of outcomes is essential.
+Cerner APACHE® Outcomes allows a nurse to objectively evaluate the quality of care delivered in an ICU setting.
+With a focus on process improvement and resource optimization, APACHE provides access to the one of the largest outcomes databases in the world, containing more than half a million contemporary admissions, with the greatest depth of benchmarking capabilities.

-Planning for discharge — Seamlessly moving patients throughout the hospital as their needs change is a team effort, and nurses play a critical role in ensuring there is an appropriate level of care needed for each patient.
-Cerner’s centralized operations approach includes bed management from CareAware Capacity Management and digital unit dashboards in the Logistics Center, aligning nursing across the hospital with EVS, Transport, Care Management and other team members.
-Cerner’s Transitions of Care algorithm provides post-acute recommendations for patient placement, identifying a care facility best suited for that patient’s needs.
+Seamlessly moving patients throughout the hospital as their needs change is a team effort, and nurses play a critical role in ensuring the appropriate level of care is delivered to each patient.
+Cerner’s centralized operations approach includes bed management from CareAware Capacity Management® and digital unit dashboards in the logistics center, aligning nursing across the hospital with EVS, transport, care management and other team members.
+Cerner’s Transitions of Care algorithm provides post-acute recommendations for patient placement and identifying a care facility best suited for that patient’s needs.